carstecEtecEuroAlbino/carstec/README.md

 - [ ] Alteracao do cliente no modulo cliente.
 - [x] Alteracao do cliente no modulo administrador.
 - [ ] Exclusao do cliente no modulo administrador.
-- [ ] Alteração do cliente no módulo do administrador.